eopeter/flutter_mapbox_navigation/README.md

    ```
    where _PRIVATE_MAPBOX_API_TOKEN_ is your Mapbox API token with the `DOWNLOADS:READ` scope.

 1. Mapbox APIs and vector tiles require a Mapbox account and API access token.
 In the project editor, select the application target, then go to the Info tab.
-Under the “Custom iOS Target Properties” section, set `MGLMapboxAccessToken` to your access token.
+Under the “Custom iOS Target Properties” section, set `MBXAccessToken` to your access token.
 You can obtain an access token from the [Mapbox account page](https://account.mapbox.com/access-tokens/).

 1. In order for the SDK to track the user’s location as they move along the route, set `NSLocationWhenInUseUsageDescription` to:
    > Shows your location on the map and helps improve OpenStreetMap.